-For MCEA projects that will generate odour (wastewater treatment facilities), detailed analysis of the impacts of any odours on nearby properties/uses is important.
+For MCEA projects that will generate odour (wastewater treatment facilities), quantitative analysis of the impacts of any odours on nearby properties/uses is important.
 This will provide useful information that can be used to identify appropriate mitigation measures (capture and treat odours).
 However, it is important that design work has progressed sufficient to provide realistic/accurate predictions of future impacts.
 The MCEA may identify this and commit to completing the AQIA and implementing mitigation measures during detailed design.

-For other routine MCEA projects that do not include a point source that generates odour (roads, bridges, other water/wastewater projects), past experience for road projects has demonstrated there is little value in completing a complex AQIA as described above.
-MEA has analysed recently completed MCEA road projects (see attached Case Studies) that included a complex AQIA and found that, in all cases:
+As stated above, "The scope of the assessment can be determined based on the potential effects of the proposed alternatives".
+For other routine MCEA projects that do not include a point source that generates odour (roads, bridges, other water/wastewater projects), MEA's review of past road projects has demonstrated there is little value in completing a quantitative AQIA as described above and MEA recommends that a qualitative analysis would be appropriate.

+MEA has analyzed recently completed MCEA road projects (see attached Case Studies) that included a quantitative AQIA and found that, in all cases: